Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

-that are mutually orthogonal, so that ${R}_i(\mathbf{x})\partial_i \Phi(\mathbf{x})=0$.
-In the case Eq.~\eqref{eqapp} describes a thermodynamical system near equilibrium, $\mathbf{R}$ defines the time reversible dynamics, while $\mathbf{F}-\mathbf{R}$ defines the irreversible, dissipative dynamics \cite{Graham1987}.
 A different strategy for attaining the decomposition of the drift term into a symmetric and an antisymmetric component has been proposed by \cite{Ao2004,Yuan2017}.

-Additionally, $\Phi$ is a Lyapunov function whose decrease describes the convergence of an orbit to the attractor.
-Specifically, $\Phi(\mathbf{x})$ has local minima at the deterministic attractors $\Omega_j$, $j=1,\ldots, J$, and has a saddle behaviour at the saddles $\Pi_l$, $l=1,\ldots,L$.
-If an attractor (saddle) is chaotic, $\Phi$ has constant value over its support, which can then be a strange set \cite{Graham1991,Hamm1994}.
+In the case one switches off the noise, $\Phi$ acts as a Lyapunov function whose decrease with time describes the convergence of an orbit to an attractor.
+Indeed, $\Phi(\mathbf{x})$ has local minima at the deterministic attractors $\Omega_j$, $j=1,\ldots, J$, and has a saddle behaviour at the saddles $\Pi_l$, $l=1,\ldots,L$. {If an attractor or saddle is chaotic, $\Phi$ has constant value over its support, which can then be a strange set \cite{Graham1991,Hamm1994}.}

 A special class of trajectories, named instantons, define, in the zero-noise limit, the most probable way to exit an attractor \cite{Kautz1987,Grassberger1989}.
-An instanton connects an attractor $\Omega$ to a point $\bm{x}$ within the same basin of attraction and can be obtained by minimizing the action of the stochastic field theory associated with the system \cite{Grafke2015,Bouchet2016,Grafke2019}.
-The instanton is intimately connected to the quasipotential $\Phi(\bm{x})$ in that the local quasipotential $\Phi_\Omega(\bm{x})$ within the basin of attraction of $\Omega$ is equal to the action for the instanton between $\Omega$ and $\bm{x}$.
+An instanton connects an attractor $\Omega$ to a point $\bm{x}$ within the same basin of attraction and can be obtained by minimizing the action of the stochastic field theory associated with the system \cite{Grafke2015,Bouchet2016,Grafke2017,Grafke2019}.
 The instantonic trajectory obeys the equation of motion $\mathrm{d}x_i/\mathrm{d}t = R_i(\bm{x}) + C_{ij}(\bm{x}) \partial_j \Phi_\Omega(\bm{x})$, which has a reversed component of the gradient contribution with respect to the drift field, see Eq.~\eqref{eq:decomposition}.
-To recover the global quasipotential $\Phi(\bm{x})$, one needs to resort to a pruning-and-stitching strategy, glueing together the local portions $\Phi_{\Omega_j}, j=1,\ldots,J$, see \cite{Graham1991} and the careful description recently provided by~\cite{Zhou2016}.
-A separate view on this problem, based upon a different interpretation of the noise has been proposed in \cite{Ao2004,Yuan2017}.
+If $\bm{R}(\bm{x})$ vanishes, instantonic trajectories follow the same path (in reverse direction) with respect to relaxation trajectories, which is a basic characterization of equilibrium systems and detailed balance.